-[excerpted from: Federal Register: February 22, 2002 (Volume 67, Number 36)]
+[excerpted from: Federal Register: November 16, 2011 (Volume 76, Number 22)]

 Authority for Maintenance of the System (includes any revisions or amendments): Inspector General Act of 1978, 5 U.S.C. app.
 3.

 - To a Federal agency responsible for considering suspension or debarment action where

 - To the Department of Justice to obtain its advice on Freedom of Information Act matters.

 - In response to a lawful subpoena issued by a Federal agency.

 Policies and Practices for Storing, Retrieving, Accessing, Retaining, and Disposing of Records in the System:

 - Storage: Hard copy files and a computer database.